Season 1, Episode 1: Pilot18 July 2004

 23 July 2006

 Aquaman 2 is lost for good.
 Vince now volunteers to replace Zach Braff to be auctioned as dream-date for charity.
-Ari gets 12.5 million from father-in-law Terence and sneakily starts spending it on upgrading his agency.
+Ari gets 12.5 million from Terence and sneakily starts spending it on upgrading his agency.
 Adam Davies gets wind of this and successfully demands a lucrative partnership.
 Eric's worrying about waking up spooned with the other trio girl makes it into a problem.

 30 July 2006